JimSeker/googleplayAPI/README.md

 <b>LocationAwareDemo</b> shows how to use the APIs to do location better then standard GPS demos.  plus will show the likely address of your location.

 <b>FaceTrackerDemo</b> uses the GooglePlay vision APIs to track see if the user has the eyes open and is similing.
-Needs ask premissions for marshmallow.
 VisionAPIDemo is an early version of google's examples and will likely be deleted.
 See https://github.com/googlesamples/android-vision

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course and Cosc 4735 Advanced Mobile Programming course.
 All examples are for Android.